selfagency/antiflux/README.md

 ### Set key

 Add or update a key.
+Value can be of any type.

 ```js
 store.set('myKey', 'myValue')